TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     An operation that you need to perform with two strings, which can have one of the following values:

     * *Join* - joins two strings into one.
-    * *Find* - writes the index of the first occurence of the second string in the first string to the register.
-If there is no occurences, the value of -1 will be written.
+    * *Find* - writes the index of the first occurrence of the second string in the first string to the variable.
+If there is no occurrences, the value of -1 will be written.
 It should be noted that the first symbol of a string has an index of 0, not 1.
-    * *Replace* replaces first occurence of the second string in the first string with the third one.
+    * *Replace* replaces first occurrence of the second string in the first string with the third one.
-    * *Split* splits the first string in two using the first occurence of the second string as a splitting mark.
+    * *Split* splits the first string in two using the first occurrence of the second string as a splitting mark.
     * *Compare* compares two strings.
 For this operation, you need to specify a logical condition.
-If this condition is met, a value of 1 will be outputted to the ``Destination`` register, if it isn’t, zero will be outputted.
+If this condition is met, a value of 1 will be outputted to the ``Destination`` variable, if it isn’t, zero will be outputted.

 *Condition*
     A logical condition to compare two strings.
-This parameter is avalible only if the ``Operation`` parameter is set to ``Compare``.
+This parameter is available only if the ``Operation`` parameter is set to ``Compare``.
 Works the same way as the ``Condition`` parameter of the ``Conditional Jump`` node.

 *Operand1*
     The first string.
-Can be specified in the node itself or with a register.
+Can be specified in the node itself or with a variable.

 *Operand2*
     The second string.
 Works the same way as the first.

 *Operand3*
-    This parameter is avalible only if the ``Operation`` parameter is set to ``Replace``.
-Can be used to specify the third string, which will replace the first occurence of the second one.
+    This parameter is available only if the ``Operation`` parameter is set to ``Replace``.
+Can be used to specify the third string, which will replace the first occurrence of the second one.

 *Destination*
-    A register to save the operation’s result.
+    A variable to save the operation’s result.

 *Destination2*
-    This parameter is avalible only if the ``Operation`` parameter is set to ``Split``.
-Specifies the register to save the second half of the string that has been split (the first half will be saved to the register specified by the ``Destination`` parameter).
+    This parameter is available only if the ``Operation`` parameter is set to ``Split``.
+Specifies the variable to save the second half of the string that has been split (the first half will be saved to the variable specified by the ``Destination`` parameter).

 Sound
 =====